top of page

 2. Community First: Prioritise Local Artists

 An additional - and utterly pivotal - means to practise cultural sensitivity is to invest in emerging local artists.
-In an era of AI-generated art, including ChatGPT, and growing globalisation, the authenticity of community connection thrives through those dedicated to local, time-honoured techniques rooted in its creative history.
+In an era of AI-generated art, and growing globalisation, the authenticity of community connection thrives through those dedicated to local, time-honoured techniques rooted in its creative history.
 While the David Hockneys and Barbara Krugers have their place in the art world, endorsing emerging local talents from a corporate standpoint proves both altruistic and strategic.
 By doing so, corporations not only contribute to the enduring vibrancy of the local art ecosystem but also assume a dual role—showcasing social responsibility and cultural awareness.
 This positioning establishes the corporation as a patron of local artists and their techniques, akin to the historic art patronage seen in families such as the Rockefellers.

 The big names aren't everything

-The winner of this competition was Marco Cianfanelli, who explained that he drew inspiration from the landscape surrounding the branch, situated at the heart of the world's largest man-made forest.
-With this panoramic view, Cianfanelli's artwork captured the concept of future investment, looking forward to the growth of the forest and Africa as a burgeoning economy.
-Cianfanelli's final design, titled 'Seed,' now hanging in the central stairway, is visible to both employees and passersby.
 This monumental artwork spans an impressive 34 metres in height and consists of 229 plywood panels, each adorned with sand from diverse regions across the African continent.
 Hanging in the entryway as the perfect interior design for this corporate office, the intricately laser-cut panels showcase topographical, political, and personal symbols representing the different regions of Africa, whilst the varied colour palette of the slates mimics the various hues of the sand, evoking the rich diversity of the land.

 'Seed' conveys a powerful message, symbolising Africa's unity through its sculptural form while incorporating sand from throughout the continent.
 This strategic choice underscores the bank's respect for African culture, championing the works of African artists and placing its people at the core of its focus.
 As ambient light filters from the glass ceiling, casting an illuminating glow upon the suspended structure, 'Seed' symbolically highlights Africa's ascent as a rising economic force, seeking to instil a sense of pride and belonging within the hearts of the bank's employees and the local community.
 As employees walk along the stairs, they find themselves immersed in the changing perspective of the work as it shifts depending on where one stands.
 This approach, of employing a local team to infuse the building with community resonance, effectively creates a meaningful connection of a new banking branch with the local context.